cnj-digital/nextjs-storybook-boilerplate/README.md

 ###  Automatic deploy

-Automatic deploys trigger on push to master branch.
+Automatic deploys trigger on push to repo.
 Deploys are handled through Github actions, all you need to do is add a Github repo secret with key: CHROMATIC_PROJECT_TOKEN and value: <chromatic-project-token>

 ##  Distribute the design system as an NPM package